jrsinclair/mazes-presentation/presentation.md

 ## But what's the state now?

 Note: However, when we call the recursive function, we need to make sure we update the state.
 And for that, we need the previous call to tell us what the new state should be.
-In particular, we need 3 things:
+In particular, we need 2 things:

 ---

 1. The updated maze
-2. Updated unconnected rooms
-3. A new random seed
+2. A new random seed

 Note: We already know which room to pass along.
 But this list tells us what our return value from the function needs to be.
 Each time we call `buildMaze()` we will need to pass back each of these three values.